Dear Your Teen:

 If a parent is expecting an important call for work, announce that and keep the phone on vibrate.
 When the call comes through, step away from the table.

-Thirty minutes before bedtime, technology gets turned off and put away for the evening
+Thirty minutes before bedtime, turn off technology and put away for the evening

 Staring at a screen inhibits the production of melatonin in our brains and disrupts our ability to fall asleep.